 New evidence presented in court against 14-year-old accused of killing teen in Carrick

-New evidence was presented in court today against a 14-year-old accused of killing another teen in Carrick.
+New video evidence was presented in court against a 14-year-old accused of shooting and killing a teen in Carrick.

-Tune in to Channel 11 News at 6:00 p.m. to see the shocking surveillance footage that police say shows the suspect running into his home just blocks away and minutes after the fatal shooting.
+Police say Nigel Thompson is responsible for the murder of 17-year-old Damonte Hardrick.
+Hardrick was killed in February.

 Download the FREE WPXI News app for breaking news alerts.